 Psychology is a science that seeks to improve our knowledge of human behavior and understanding and thereby contribute to the welfare of humankind.
-Although they share a common foundation, these disciplines are divided into basic psychology, which corresponds to basic medicine in medicine, and clinical psychology, which corresponds to clinical medicine and has developed its own unique subjects and methods.
+Although sharing a common foundation, psychology is divided into basic psychology, which corresponds to basic medicine in the field of psychology, and clinical psychology, which corresponds to clinical medicine and has developed its own unique subjects and methods.

-The Master’s (Doctoral) Program of Psychology, where students can learn both, has been producing psychologists with research skills for society since its establishment as the predecessor of the Psychology Course in the Department of Education.
+The Master’s (Doctoral) Program in Psychology, where students can learn both, has been producing psychologists with research skills for society since its establishment as the predecessor Psychology Course in the Department of Education.
 The program will continue to integrate science and humanism to train highly skilled professionals who will contribute to the welfare of humankind.

 The Master’s Program develops a foundation of research skills in psychology and provides practical training for future careers as psychologists.
-There are basic psychology courses and clinical psychology courses, and clinical psychology course is qualified as a Type 1 Designated Graduate School by the Foundation of the Japanese Certification Board for Clinical Psychologists.
-The curriculum is also designed to train Certified Public psychologists.
+There are basic psychology courses and clinical psychology courses, and the clinical psychology course is accredited as a Type 1 Designated Graduate School by the Foundation of the Japanese Certification Board for Clinical Psychologists.
+The curriculum is also designed to train Certified Public Psychologists.

-In the doctoral program, students will enhance their research skills in their area of specialization, and at the same time, they will receive practical training to become independent researchers or leading psychologists in the future.
-In order to apply for a doctoral dissertation review, students are required to have multiple research papers published in or accepted by academic journals and to present the concept of their doctoral dissertation at a conceptual presentation meeting.
+In the Doctoral Program, students will enhance their research skills in their area of specialization, and at the same time, receive practical training to become independent researchers or leading psychologists in the future.
+To apply for a doctoral dissertation review, students are required to have multiple research papers published in or accepted by academic journals and to present the concept of their doctoral dissertation at a conceptual presentation meeting.

 - High School Specialized Teacher (Civics)

 *Only available in Master’s degree programs.
-Also, it is only available in subjects in which a type 1 license is obtained or fulfilled the requirements for type 1 are fulfilled.
+Also, it is only available in subjects in which a Type 1 license has been obtained or the requirements for Type 1 have been fulfilled.
 Not all subjects are available.

 Sophia Psychology Clinic